The Changing Ad Tech Landscape: Third-Party Cookies

 How do Third-Party Cookies Work?

-Web cookies are a fundamental part of the digital marketing efforts.
+Web cookies are a fundamental part of digital marketing efforts.
 Cookies are basically files that store some information about you in the browsers that you use.
 First-party cookies are set by the domain a user is currently visiting, while third-party cookies are set by a different domain than the one you are currently viewing.
 Both types of cookies collect user data, but third-party cookies have become more problematic from a privacy perspective.
 These cookies can track your online activity and browsing history across domains and share this information with advertising networks.

 For instance, when you look up a product on Google, you are bombarded by ads for that product on almost every site you visit after that.
 This is achieved using third-party cookies – they observe a user’s online behavior on one site and provide targeted advertisements of products/services on other sites based on this data.
 Third-party cookies enable advertisers to offer personalized ads based on the sites you visit, your interests, and purchases.
 They also allow marketers to check who clicked on an ad and made a purchase, enabling campaign optimization for those ads.
 It is apparent that third-party cookies serve the marketing industry in numerous ways, but they have put privacy at some risk.
 However, they have recently caught the eye ore defined as personal information by the EU’s General Data Protection Regulation (GDPR).
 There have also been several instances where the personal information of users in the form of cookies etc., has been breached and exposed online.
-This has led to a growing advocacy for more transparency, consent, and information about how this type of personal data is used.
+This has led to growing advocacy for more transparency, consent, and information about how this type of personal data is used.

 Alternatives to Third-Party Cookies